henchhing-limbu/MIPS-Programming-Assignment-1/README.md

 # MIPS-Programming-Assignment-1 #
-This program propmts the user to input a string, and then converts the string into an unsigned decimal integer if possible.
+This mips program propmts the user to input a string, and then converts the string into an unsigned decimal integer if possible.
 Otherwise, it will print an error message.
+#Features#